 NCUA Provides Guidance on Pandemic Planning in Wake of Coronavirus

-As of Feb.
-4, the CDC reports 28 countries have confirmed 2019-nCOV (coronavirus) cases.
-The worldwide spread of the coronavirus has raised pandemic fears, which means credit unions should take the opportunity to review their pandemic planning as part of their business continuity plan.
+The worldwide spread of the coronavirus has raised pandemic fears, which credit unions should take as a good time to review their pandemic planning as part of their business continuity plan.

-- A preventative program to reduce the likelihood that operations will be significantly affected by a pandemic event;
+- A preventative program to reduce the likelihood the operations will be significantly affected by a pandemic event;

 - A documented strategy which provides for scaling pandemic efforts;